CMASCenter/Spatial-Allocator/docs/Release_Notes/README.md

 The Spatial Allocator is now being distributed through GitHub (https://github.com/CMASCenter/Spatial-Allocator).
 Releaases available on github: 4.3 and 4.3.1.
 Past releases are available from the [CMAS Center](http://www.cmascenter.org).

 06/2017 Update Release Notes for SA 4.3.1
+#### Raster Tools:
-Added input data files for the FESTC release
+* Added input data files for the FESTC release
-Updated executables and source code for extractEPIC2CMAQ and extractEPICYearlyAverage2CMAQ
+* Updated executables and source code for extractEPIC2CMAQ and extractEPICYearlyAverage2CMAQ

 02/2017 Update Release Notes for SA 4.3